-- 1 3/4 cup flour
+- 1 ½ cup flour

-- 1/4 tsp bicarb
+- ¼ tsp bicarb

 - 1 cup chopped caramilk (approx. 6 lines of a bar, you could use the whole bar instead)

-- Preheat your oven to 180c and line 2 baking trays with baking paper.
+- Line 2 baking trays with baking paper.

 - Place your butter and sugars into a bowl of an electric mixer (or hand mixer) and beat until combined and fluffy.